whutabarat-sheffield/uos-drilling-wh/examples/mqtt/mqtt-drilling-documentation.md

 ### Installation Steps

 1. Install required dependencies from the provided tarballs.
-Note that these tarballs has the same name as publicly available sources but the provided packages contain custom modifications:
+Note that these tarballs have the same name as publicly available sources but the provided packages contain custom modifications:

 ```bash
 pip install transformers-4.41.0.dev0.tar.gz